suffolklibraries/sljekyll/coronavirus/index.md

 - Libraries will start to re-open from Mon 6 July
 - Library opening hours are likely to be reduced
 - Some libraries won’t re-open until after this date
-- Mobile and home library services remain suspended for time being
+- Mobile and home library services remain suspended for the time being

 Safety of staff and customers is our first consideration.